petems/petems-hiera_vault/README.md

 ### Vault Configuration

-NOTE: Currently only kv version 1 is supported by `hiera_vault`.
-Support for v2 will require some changes upstream in the `vault` gem.

 #### Mounts

 It is recomended to have a specific mount for your Puppet secrets, to avoid conflicts with an existing secrets backend.